Bolpat/DIPs/DIPs/DIP-1NN1-QFS.md

 it succeeds and returns `1`.

-While this example is somewhat artificial, it still demonstrates that breakage and silent change of meaning is possible in less fringe code.
+While this example is somewhat artificial, it still demonstrates that breakage and silent change of meaning might be possible.

 ### Compile-time Function Parameters